Our Partner site near Buxton has launched!

 The land is now in the ownership of the next generation, and the emphasis has changed from intensive agriculture to a focus on nature.
 The first phase will be the 8.5 hectares Waller Woodland of 12,500 trees.

-Planting will commence in winter 2023/24.
+Planting took place in winter 2023/24.
 The first job was to fence against deer and rabbit.
 This means that the only tree guards required are short biodegradable vole guards.

 The new woodland will join the existing well-established wood in the river valley.
 This will extend the area available to woodland dwelling wildlife.
 Owls are often seen in the river valley so new owl boxes will be installed to hopefully entice new breeding pairs in to the new woodland.